-On this full-day culinary exploration, with at least ten tasting stops, we’ll experience both sides of the city, from the decadent to the down-home.
+On this full-day food tour in Porto, with at least ten tasting stops, we’ll experience both sides of the city, from the decadent to the down-home.
 We’ll start with the city’s favorite pastry, the éclair, and strong coffee before setting off into the city center to see some hidden spots from the belle époque of Porto, including a third generation chocolate-maker.
 We’ll then plunge into the backstreets around the São Bento train station, where migrants from the North arrived to start their new lives.
 We’ll stop into a tavern for a quick petisco of octopus and then visit a traditional cheese shop and meet the man behind the counter, a cheese-maker himself.
 Working our way toward the lunch hour, we’ll sample two of Porto’s famed sandwiches at lunch counters crowded with locals.
 We’ll engage in an ongoing debate of whether or not it is sacrilege to slather the pork shank sandwich with funky sheep’s milk queijo from Serra de Estrela.
 Don’t knock it until you’ve tried it!

 From here, we will head out into a working-class neighborhood, originally mainly built to house textile workers, where the spirit of the city’s most important feast, St. John (São João), is kept alive by neighborhood associations.
 Here, among the boisterous residents, we will have an unforgettable caldo verde soup, the traditional food of that festival.

 Along the way we’ll visit a former convent to taste the eggy sweets once made within its walls, before wandering the narrow lanes of the historic Sé area, in the shadow of Porto’s medieval cathedral.